usrbinnc/netcat-cpi-kernel-module/README.md

 cat /dev/netcat | ogg123 -
 ```

-Track changes will show up in `dmesg`:
+Track information will show up in the output of `dmesg`:

 ```
 [  612.411529] [netcat]: Now playing track 2 - The Internet is an Apt Motherfucker